OpenAgenda/oa-public/packages/sessions/README.md

  * **.close**: Closes a session given its code
  * **.get**: Gets session data given a session code
  * **list**: Lists all current sessions ( usual list features without query bit: offset, limit, ( err, items, total ) => {}

+# Client cookie methodds

+## notifications

+The client cookie exposes the following methods in a notifications namespace:

+ * **client.notifications.setCount**: set the count of new notifications
+ * **client.notifications.getCount**: get the count

+## messages

+The client cookie exposes the following methods in a messages namespace:

+ * **client.messages.getNewFlag( [ unset = false ] )**: get flag value for new messages.
+Unset at the same time if the option is set to true.
+ * **client.messages.setNewFlag: set the flag value ( boolean )